lando/lando/blog/posts/2020-02-14-announcing-lando-alliance.md

 #### CONTRIBUTING

 If you're interested in helping out with Lando itself, either by writing code, contributing docs, improving DevOps or even working on our various websites then _we need you_!
-In the future, if this movement grows and is successfull we hope to build _even more_ great free and open source developer tools.
+In the future, if this movement grows and is successful we hope to build _even more_ great free and open source developer tools.

 ### Giving money